shakir85/csv_loader/README.md

         print(fn)
 ```

 - Finally, join the temp-directory's path with the CSV file's name to make an absolute path for that CSV file so we can pass it to CSV reader object later on.
-The function are returning to objects:
+The function will return:

 1. The absolute path of the unzipped CSV file.
-2. The absolute path of the temporary directory (to delete it when we finish DB insert task)
+2. The absolute path of the temporary directory (to delete it when we finish DB INSERT task)

 ```python
 final_csv_file = os.path.join(tmp_dir, file_name)